 - It's Included:

-- Airfare between Ho Chi Minh City, Siem Reap, and Bangkok
+- Airfare between Ho Chi Minh City and Siem Reap

 - Accommodations for 3 nights in Siem Reap near Angkor and 1 night in Bangkok (included in the cost of the main trip)